ruuddotorg/nightscout-display/README.md

 * [Adafruit Feather M0 WiFi](https://www.adafruit.com/products/3010): the
   microcontroller that runs the code and drives the displays.
 Note that I could have used the cheaper Adafruit Feather Huzzah (ESP8266-based) instead, but it was out of stock when I built mine.
-Using this very likely requires substantial code changes.
+Using the ESP8266 very likely requires substantial code changes.
 * [Female Feather headers](https://www.adafruit.com/products/2886) (16-pin and
   12-pin female headers)